Trusted By:

 The list of global clients is extensive and covers both European, Middle East, African and Asian markets.
 In the corporate market, he works extensively with large corporate clients, private equity firms, private investors as well as public sector companies such as the NHS and major law firms.
 He provides advisory and development business valuation services to these organisations, either through the relevant departments or directly to the senior line management.

-He is also a well-known figure within the various training and development companies within Europe and regularly gives seminars throughout the world on his specialist topic areas and is a recognized expert in this area by many organisations.
+He is also a well-known figure within the various training and development companies within Europe and regularly gives seminars throughout the world on his specialist topic areas and is a recognised expert in this area by many organisations.

 He was previously the Managing Director of a subsidiary of Union Plc, a London merchant bank having previously worked with several high-profile global investment banks.
 He left Union Plc in 1996 to form his own international advisory Company.